selaianwary/selaianwary.github.io/_posts/2022-04-04-publish-markdowns-to-medium.markdown

 > ***N.B.** You can just set the front matter variable to `crosspost_to_medium: true` and then serve your Jekyll site - so that it will publish your posts to Medium at once.
 But, making it part of the workflow process will give you more control over when to publish to Medium.
 You can for example also choose to publish when you create a release.*

 ## Conclusion
 That's it!
 You're all set.
-Meaning, after a pull request gets merged in your GitHub repository - that holds your Jekyll site, a crosspost to Medium will be triggered by the actions that were added to the GutHub workflow.
+Meaning, after a pull request gets merged in your GitHub repository - that holds your Jekyll site, a crosspost to Medium will be triggered by the actions that were added to the GitHub workflow.
 This post was created using this setup, you can find the source code [here](https://github.com/selaianwary/selaianwary.github.io).
 I look forward to your feedback!